mattmdedek/jhu-data-products/index.Rmd

 * Republicans tax less and spend less
 * Democrats tax more and spend more

-But does the data show a relationship between the size of government and the political party in power?
+Does the data show this relationship between the size of government and the political parties in power?

 --- #Slide2

 ## The Application

-This data product lets you explore US Federal budget data in the context of political party majorities in congress and the oval office.
+This data product lets you explore US Federal budget data in the context of the political party majorities in congress and the oval office.

-* Who's in charge?
-* How much money is being spent and where?
-* How much money is being collected?

---- #Slide3

-## Think For Yourself

-Make your own graphs to answer your own questions.

-Select variables for a scatter plot, drill down into the political environment for each year.

-#### Data sources:

-You will be looking at official data.
+## Sources of Data:

 * Political Party Data: Wikipedia http://en.wikipedia.org/wiki/Party_divisions_of_United_States_Congresses